benchopt/benchopt/doc/api.rst

 cannot be cached globally, such as precompilation with different number of iterations in for jitted ``jax`` functions.

+:func:`benchopt.BaseSolver.warm_up`: hook called once before the solver runs.
+It is typically used to cache jit compilation of solver while not accounting for the time needed in the timings.

 Benchopt utils
 ~~~~~~~~~~~~~~